 "I'm interviewing for a position and the offer will probably be in the $80,000 range.
 At the same time, one of my friends interviewed at another company and he ended up passing on their offer of $100,000, mainly because he had serious concerns about the leadership and direction of the company.
 A week later that same company contacted me via LinkedIn to see if I was interested in the role.
 Knowing I probably don't want to work there, and that my friend had to meet with 4 different people for more than 5 hours, should I go on the interview anyway so that I have that higher offer on the table that I can use for a counter-offer?"

 What do you think this person should do?
-Before we decide, I’d present my levels of counter-offers.
+Before we decide, I’d present my levels in how to counter a job offer.

-Level 2 (Silver) The Silver level of negotiation is presenting a counter-offer based on research.
+The Silver level of salary negotiation is presenting a counter-offer based on research.
 This is something that every job-seeker should be doing anyway, checking the Salary.com database to find out what their skills are worth in the marketplace.

 This approach shows that you have done your market research and aren’t just picking numbers out of a hat.
-Many times this is enough, but we can do better.
+Often this alone is enough, but we can do better.

-Level 3 (Gold) The Gold level of negotiation goes beyond standard online research and connects your skills specifically to a certain position.
+The Gold level of salary negotiation goes beyond standard online research and connects your skills specifically to a certain position.

 Let’s say you’ve been doing your research and are still finding that there is quite a range -- in this case, $75,000 - $125,000.
 As a hypothetical example, pretend the position is for a Senior Marketing Manager for Pepsi.
 Now let’s say that at the last industry event you attended, you became good friends with someone on the marketing team at Coke.
 You've stayed in touch and are comfortable enough to send them an email, tell them about the position that you are applying for, and get their opinion.